ThinkRedstone/Campaign/Setting.md

 time a member dies.
 His city openly supports the order, and through it a lot of the equipment and financing of the Order occurs.

+### Aire the Ritualist

+Appearance: An elf wearing a white robe, marked with many arcane symbols (and of course the Halo).

+A genius magician, he does not excel in combat- but rather in his ritual magic and his utility.
+Still, his extremist views alienate the other Greatswords- he believes that the unjust should be hunted and killed, no matter how small the injustice.
+Naru disapproves of this bloodthirst, but insists that Aire's talents are necessary for the Campaign.